Review: United Currency Exchange foreign currency exchange service

 - Open 7 days.
 The service is open 9:30am to 9pm Monday to Friday and from 10am to 6:30pm on weekends.

 - Need to collect currency in person.
 You'll need to be able to visit one of United Currency Exchange's cash collection locations in person to collect the currency you order.

 - Limited locations.
-United Currency Exchange has only two locations in the Melbourne CBD.
+United Currency Exchange has three locations in Melbourne and one in Sydney.

 - Not suited for fast transfers.
 United Currency Exchange is designed to allow international travellers to purchase foreign currency.
 If you're looking for a fast way to send cash overseas, there are other money transfer services that will better suit your needs.

 - Only accepts cash and BPAY.
 Instore orders must be paid for with cash and online orders can only be purchased with BPAY, so if you want to pay via bank transfer or credit card you'll need to look elsewhere.